The Benefits Of Play Therapy: How A Play Therapist Can Help Your Child

 A review of over 100 studies has shown that play therapy's benefits range from moderate to high and have been equally effective across ages and genders.
 Positive treatment outcomes were higher when at least one parent was actively involved in the child's treatment.

-How many sessions are necessary to see an improvement?
+How many play therapy sessions are necessary to see improvement?

 Research has shown that it takes, on average, about 20 weekly play therapy sessions consisting of between 30 to 50 minutes with the child to resolve a typical challenge.
 Of course, more minor issues may resolve sooner, while more serious or chronic issues may take longer to treat.